emc-mongoose/mongoose/doc/usage/load/operations/byte_ranges/README.md

-# Introduction
+# Byte Ranges Operations

 Partial write/read and append operations performance is the subject of interest also in some cases.
 To configure the partial/append operations it's necessary to specify the byte ranges to work with somehow.
 There are two ways - use *random* byte ranges and to specify the *fixed* byte ranges.
 The *random* byte ranges are specified by the count of the arbitrary ranges selected randomly by internal algorithm.
 There's also **[RFC 7233](https://tools.ietf.org/html/rfc7233)** specification describing how to specify the *fixed* byte ranges.

-# Limitations
+## 1. Limitations

 * Effective only if load type is set to **update** or **read**.

 * Random byte range count should not be more than maximum for the particular data item size used.
   (For details please refer to [this section](data_reentrancy.md#random-range-update))

 * It's not allowed to specify both random and fixed byte ranges simultaneously.
 The fixed byte ranges configuration will be used in this case only.

-# Approach

-* Note that combining multiple fixed ranges is also possible and is a valid case.
-* The fixed ranges configuration will be used if both fixed and random ranges are configured (invalid case but should not lead to failure).

-## Read/Update Behavior Table
+## 2. Configuration

+* Update/Read load type should be used to use the feature: `--update`/`--read` or `--load-type=update`/`--load-type=read`

+* Fixed byte ranges may be specified using the `--item-data-ranges-fixed=<VALUE>` configuration parameter.
+    Multiple byte ranges may be specified using the comma as ranges separator.

+* Random byte ranges may be specified using the `--item-data-ranges-random=<COUNT>` configuration parameter.

+## 3. Effect

 | Byte Ranges Configuration | Effect |
 |---------------------------|--------|